Also known as: band assisted back lever, assisted back lever, ring assisted back lever, band back lever, back lever assist

 What is Back Lever Band Assisted?

-The Back Lever Band Assisted is an easy band-assisted back lever variation that uses a resistance band on rings to support an inverted-to-horizontal hold.
-It primarily targets the core, shoulders, glutes and upper back while teaching full-body tension and scapular control, making it suitable for beginners progressing toward unassisted levers.
+Back Lever Band Assisted is an easy, band-supported variation of the back lever that reduces load using rings and a resistance band.
+It primarily targets the core, shoulders, glutes and back while building scapular control and full-body tension—ideal for beginners progressing safely.

 How to Do Back Lever Band Assisted